Theory of robust quantum many-body scars in long-range interacting systems: Numerical analysis

 The dynamical counterpart of the spectral structure of QMBS found above is given by out-of-equilibrium dynamics depending strongly on the initial condition.
 For completeness we report evidence of this behavior, exemplified by Fig.~\ref{fig_dyn}, where we contrast initialization in a polarized state (blue) to a random product state (red), subject to evolution governed by a long-range quantum Ising Hamiltonian, Eq.~\eqref{eq_lrxy} with $\gamma=1$ and $\alpha=0.7$.

-Polarized states, such as $\ket{\Uparrow}=\ket{\up \dots \up}$, have a large overlap with the QMBS [cf. Fig.~\ref{fig_stable_L18}].
-Consequently, they display anomalous non-equilibrium dynamics qualitatively similar to the pure collective spin dynamics of the limit $\alpha=0$.
-Local observables such as the single-site spin polarization $\braket{\hat \sigma_1^z(t)}$ exhibit damping of classical oscillations over a time scale growing as a fractional power of $L$, followed by strong revivals over a time scale proportional to $L$; see Fig.~\ref{fig_dyn}a.
-The initial transient is accompanied by a slow (logarithmic) growth of the entanglement entropy, which saturates to a subextensive value, see Fig.~\ref{fig_dyn}b.
-This transient phenomenology was detected numerically in Refs.~\cite{schama2013entro,buyskikh2016entanglement} and eventually quantitatively explained via a semiclassical theory~\cite{SacredLog}.
-(Qualitatively different behavior occurs in proximity to classical phase-space instabilities \cite{SacredLog,mori2018prethermalization}, see also Sec.~\ref{sec_ESQPT} below.)
-Stability of QMBS for arbitrary system size --- surmised by our numerical results above and corroborated by our analytical results below --- would imply persistence of the anomalous dynamical features (large collective spin, low entanglement, strong revivals) for all times.
+Polarized states, such as {$\ket{\Rightarrow}=\ket{\rightarrow \dots \rightarrow}$}, have a large overlap with the QMBS [cf. Fig.~\ref{fig_stable_L18}].
+Consequently, they display anomalous non-equilibrium dynamics qualitatively similar to the collective-spin dynamics of the limit $\alpha=0$.
+Local observables such as the single-site spin polarization {$\braket{\hat \sigma_1^x(t)}$ exhibit oscillations, associated with classical non-linear collective precession, damped over a time scale growing as a fractional power of $L$, followed by sizable revivals over a time scale proportional to $L$;} see blue curves in Fig.~\ref{fig_dyn}a.
+The {transient damping, governed by spin-spin interactions, is accompanied by a logarithmic growth of the entanglement entropy in time}, see blue curves in Fig.~\ref{fig_dyn}b, while {the dynamical collective-spin depletion $\langle \hat \delta_S(t)\rangle \gtrsim 0$ remains weak}, see blue curves in Fig.~\ref{fig_dyn}c.
+This transient phenomenology was numerically observed in Refs.~\cite{schama2013entro,buyskikh2016entanglement} and eventually quantitatively explained via a semiclassical analytical theory~\cite{SacredLog}.
+(Qualitatively different behavior occurs in proximity to classical phase-space instabilities \cite{SacredLog,mori2018prethermalization}, cf. Sec.~\ref{sec_ESQPT} below.)
+The stability of QMBS for arbitrary system size --- surmised by our numerical results above and corroborated by our analytical results below --- implies persistence of the anomalous dynamical features for all times.